 Some Precautions and General Information

 As with any product, side effects are common when too much of anything is taken.
 Since amino acids are ingested via food, it is obvious that they are safe.
 However, with supplements, it is possible to overdose or them and then bare the harmful effects.
 Some of the common side effects experienced with BCAA’s are fatigue and a loss of coordination, nausea, pain and headaches.

-Side effects of Tyrosine consist of over stimulation, anxiety, nausea, headache, fatigue, heartburn as well as insomnia.
+Side effects of Tyrosine consist of over stimulation, anxiety, nausea, headache, fatigue, heartburn, insomnia.
 Arginine may cause abdominal pain, bloating, diarrhea, gout and may exacerbate breathing in people suffering from insomnia.
-Lastly, side effects of Lysine consist of an increase in LDL cholesterol, diarrhea and gallstones.
+Lastly, side effects of Lysine consist of an increase in cholesterol 8LDL), stomach issues and gallstones.
 If you experience any of these side effects while on amino acid supplements, please stop the regimen immediately and consult your doctor.